Recent Storm Damage Posts

 SERVPRO of Lexington traveled to Baton Rouge, Louisiana to help the many people that were devastated and misplaced from their homes by the historic flooding.
 When the record breaking flooding occurred we promptly dispatched our SERVPRO of Lexington teams to assist in the unprecedented recovery efforts.
 We were happy to help many grateful business and home owners during their time of need.
 Our highly trained technicians are water and storm damage specialists.
 The goal is always the same, to return your commercial or residential property back to pre-storm condition.
 Using scientific drying techniques and advanced equipment, we document the drying process to insure the business or home is ready to return to.
 When water damage happens, a quick response is very important.
 Night or day, Lexington business owners and residents can expect our local team of professionals to respond immediately to your water emergency.
-Click this link to view our 1 minute and 34 second video of the devastation in Baton Rouge and our teams effort to help. https://www.dropbox.com/s/llwoq9jvts5ta54/SERVPRO%20Lexington.mp4?dl=0
+Our SERVPRO team will do their best to make it "Like it never even happened."

-This time last year, from August 25th through September 2nd, a part of the United States went through an awful natural disaster.
+During this time a few years ago, from August 25th through September 2nd, a part of the United States went through an awful natural disaster.
 Hurricane Harvey hit a portion of southern Texas and some of Louisiana as well.
 With all that damage done, the SERVPRO team packed their bags and headed south to help those in need.
 Our guys traveled to Houston, the most populated city in the area affected.

 Hurricane Harvey was the first major hurricane to hit the United States since 2005.
 The hurricane turned tropical storm caused extensive flooding among the affected region.
 The natural disaster has resulted in severe tragedy.
 Over 300,000 people were left without electricity, there are billions of dollars in property damage and there have been several fatalities reported.